-We have entered a new decade - the 2020s.
-What reigns supreme and seems untoppable now will eventually be toppled.
+We have entered a new decade: the 2020s.
+What reigns supreme and seems unstoppable now will eventually be toppled.
 A good indicator of business dominance is which public companies have the largest market caps in the world and how this has changed through time.

 Two interesting observations: